harness/developer-hub/docs/platform/dashboards/cdb-whats-supported.md

 ## Custom dashboards support known limitations

 :::info note
-Custom Dashboards is a licensed functionality on Self-Managed Enterprise Edition, Contact [Harness Support](mailto:support@harness.io) to obtain the license.
+Custom Dashboards is a licensed functionality on Self-Managed Enterprise Edition.
+Contact [Harness Support](mailto:support@harness.io) to obtain the license.
 :::

 - CCM models have a query limit of 350GB per tile.